 Being active has always been a daily routine for me; beginning when I was a kid riding horses.
 Once I graduated college and commissioned into the Air Force, my active lifestyle shifted from hours spent at the barn to hours spent in the gym.
 In the summer of 2013 during Air Force training, I was introduced to CrossFit; however, I chose to train for and compete in my first Powerlifting meet.
 Shortly after that, I competed in my first partner CrossFit competition – and let’s just say the spark was ignited.
 From 2015-2016, I spent a year overseas at Thule Air Base in Greenland.
 With little to do there outside of work, I focused on my fitness.
 Along with a few others, I held weekly CrossFit/Strongman/Powerlifting classes to everyone on base.
 Being in such an isolated part of the world, it not only helped others to stay active, but also kept their spirits high as all of us were away from family and friends.
-Shortly after my return, I knew my passion for inspiring others through fitness had to continue, so I went on to obtain my CrossFit Level 1 in 2016.
+Shortly after my return, I knew my passion for inspiring others through fitness had to continue, so I went on to obtain my CrossFit Level 1 in 2016 and USAW L-1 in 2017.
 I have also been a Physical Training Lead and Unit Fitness Program Manager for the Air Force over the past four years; ensuring health and fitness standards across the Air Force.
 CrossFit establishes camaraderie unlike any other sport I have participated in and I am so excited to be a part of the CFA/CFFC coaching staff!

 Aaron is Virginia born and raised.
 The son of a preacher man, he hails from Williamsburg, Virginia in the good ole 757.
 For his day job, he works with the Department of Defense Marrow Donor Program, matching potential DoD donors with cancer patients.
 After years of walking on the treadmill and bench pressing with machines, his wife Sara convinced him to try CrossFit.
 Since joining CFFC in 2013, he says that he is in the best shape of his life.
 Aaron believes that consistency and intensity are the keys to change.
 “I find that in all areas of life if you do not attempt something that you can fail at, you will never grow.
 CrossFit has taught me how to identify my weakness, embrace pain, and seek after those things that seem insurmountable.
 CrossFit is often more mental than physical, so if you tell yourself you can do it – the body often will follow.
 The same is true in reverse.”
 Aaron is currently finishing his Masters in Liberal Studies at Georgetown University, and holds the CF-L1.